InteraactionGroup/InterAACtionScene/_pages/userGuide.md

 {% include figure image_path="/assets/images/userGuideImagesEN/zoneSoundHotspot.png" alt="SoundHotspot area" caption="Now when we click on this hotspot it will make the noise associated with the sound we have chosen (water for me)." %}

 I can also add an hotspot that will display another image.<br />
-I will create this hotspot on the Guéry lake for it to display the Lake Laffrey.<br />
+I will create this hotspot on the Guéry lake for it to display the Laffrey lake.<br />
 As below, I selected the Laffrey lake as the image to display, choose the white color for the hotspot and name it "Lac de Laffrey".

 {% include figure image_path="/assets/images/userGuideImagesEN/exampleWindowAddImageHotspot.png" alt="Example window add hotspot image fulfilled" %}